Adeyronxx/Amazon_Vine_Analysis/README.md

 # Summary
-Based on the percentage of 5 star reviews in the vine program,there is no positivity bias in the vine program.
+Based on the percentage of 5 star reviews to total reviews in the vine program,there is no positivity bias in the vine program.
 The reviews are genuine.